jkkummerfeld/1ec-graph-parser/parser/training/README.md

 ## One-endpoint Crossing Full Parser

-Note, I ran this with 48 Gb of RAM.
+- Used 48 Gb of RAM

 ```
 -traintest